 NSAIDs should be used with great caution in cats.
 Whenever possible other analgesics and pain relieving modalities should be explored before committing to long term NSAID use in cats.
-Currently, meloxicam presents as the most appropriate choice for long-term NSAID therapy in cats.
-The most common long term meloxicam dosing recommendation is 0.1 mg/kg (0.05 mg/lb) SC, PO for 1 to 3 days, then 0.025 mg/kg PO SID every 48 to 72 hours.
-For accurate dosing use TB or insulin syringe (minus needle).
+Currently, despite its US black box warnings, meloxicam presents as the most appropriate choice for long-term NSAID therapy in cats.
+The most common long term meloxicam dosing recommendation is 0.1 mg/kg SC, PO on day 1 followed by 0.05 mg/kg PO SID for up to 4 days followed by 0.025 mg/kg PO every 48 to 72 hours (find the lowest effective dose).
+For accurate dosing use a TB or insulin syringe (minus needle).